 We have entered into an investment advisory and management agreement with Saratoga Investment Advisors.
-The initial term of the investment advisory and management agreement is for two years from its effective date of July 30, 2010, with automatic, one-year renewals, subject to approval by our board of directors, a majority of whom must be our independent directors.
 Pursuant to the investment advisory and management agreement, Saratoga Investment Advisors implements our business strategy on a day-to-day basis and performs certain services for us under the direction of our board of directors.
-Saratoga Investment Advisors is responsible for, among other duties, performing all of our day-to-day functions, determining investment criteria, sourcing, analyzing and executing investments, asset sales, financings and performing asset management duties.
+Saratoga Investment Advisors is responsible for, among other duties, performing all of our day-to-day investment-related functions, determining investment criteria, sourcing, analyzing and executing investments, asset sales, financings and performing asset management duties.

 Saratoga Investment Advisors has formed an investment committee to advise and consult with its senior management team with respect to our investment policies, investment portfolio holdings, financing and leveraging strategies and investment guidelines.
 We believe that the collective experience of the investment committee members across a variety of fixed income asset classes will benefit us.
-The investment committee must unanimously approve all investments in excess of \$5 million made by us.
+The investment committee must unanimously approve all investments in excess of \$1 million made by us.
 In addition, all sales of our investments must be approved by three out of four investment committee members.
 The current members of the investment committee are Messrs.
 Oberbeck, Grisius, Petrocelli, Inglesby, and Phillips.